 If you would like to learn more about using our online classroom and see a demonstration, we are running an online seminar twice a week showing you how it works and answering any questions you may have.
 Please note that attending this seminar will only count towards your application process if you have already completed an interview with us!
-You can join our online seminar by using one of the following links:
+You can book onto our online classroom seminar using the following link:

 We very strongly recommend trialling the Online Classroom before giving your first online lesson to make sure you are familiar with how it all works.
 Experiencing the classroom first-hand and experimenting with all the different features will ensure you are properly prepared when you come to teach your first student!
 To access the demo version of the Online Classroom, simply select Demo Online Classroom from the drop-down underneath your name in the top right of the website, or from your ‘Teaching Preferences’.